 - Through your college, assistance in securing 365-day accommodation.

-Access to the standard Oxford bursary and tuition fee support, for those who do not qualify for a Crankstart Scholarship.
+- Access to the standard Oxford bursary, for those whose household income is below £42, 875 and who did not qualify for a Crankstart scholarship

 - A support coordinator available to you throughout your time at the University of Oxford to discuss any academic, accommodation or financial concerns you may have.
 Your support coordinator will also act as a link between you and your Local Authority.